monnin/py-vmware-tools/README.md

 I use the tools to help me automate some activities for a vSphere cluster.
 They are likely not going to work for you without some modifications.
-You will at least need to change the login code
+You will at least change where Python looks for the library and you will also need to change the login code

 from: